Lockcd11/nWoD-Homestuck-Conversion/NewMechanics/Classes.md

 Knights often represent the thing their session lacks.
 (Beta Kids have no time, Beta Trolls have no teamwork)
 #### Mechanics
 Things that let them use their aspect indirectly, movement/positioning abilities (literal or metaphorical), or support use of their aspect.
+##### Starting Skill
+Knights start with a dot in athletics, or a combat skill of their choice.

 ### Witch
 > One who manipulates [Aspect]